-- Create metrics based on bicycle miles traveled (BMT) and pedestrian trip volume.
+Create bicycle miles traveled (BMT) and pedestrian miles traveled (PMT) metrics

 Get valuable urban safety insights from this detailed real-world analysis so that you and your team can build a safer city.